It’s that time again – my favorite movies of 2017!

 9: 68 KILL (Trent Haaga, United States)

 Based on the novel by acclaimed horror/crime/fucked-up writer Bryan Smith and directed by Trent Haaga who helped give the world twisted masterpieces like DEAD GIRL and TERROR FIRMER.
 This is one mean film.
 Chip has a problem with falling for beautiful women who just happen to also be completely psychotic.
 After a robbery that leaves him questioning his morals, he is sucked down into a world of murder, torture, drugs, snuff films, and all sorts of other depravity.
-This is a real fun one for the sickos.
+This is a

 8: GET ME ROGER STONE (Dylan Bank, Daniel DiMauro and Morgan Pehme)